Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

       :buffer_bytes: audio buffer bytes in framework.
 Set 0 to use default value.
 User can also set other value, the bigger buffer_bytes means bigger latency.

-   Here's an example showing how to create RTAudioRecordConfig object of RTAudioRecord:
+   Here's an example showing how to create RTAudioRecordConfig object of RTAudioRecord.

    .. code-block:: c